braddevans/Hydro/README.md

 In the asset reader, click Functions -> Unpack Game Assets -> navigate to "SteamLibrary\steamapps\common\Hydroneer\Mining\Content\Paks" and click open.
 Select a folder to save the game files in, click open again, wait for the game to unpack

+Note: The Asset Editor was not originally designed to work with this version of unreal and CAN NOT currently save files.
+You will need to edit the data in a hex editor.
+I use HxD

 # Pak mods

 Pak files for the game go into - %LocalAppData%\Mining\Saved\Paks